We Almost Got an NWA Reunion at Coachella, But Instead Just Had a West Coast Rap Party

 Videos by VICE

-It happened, kind of.
-Cube ascended the stage in a gold throne (sensing a theme here) shaped like a giant “west side” hand, asking the crowd if he could “keep it gangsta tonight,” to which they were happy to oblige.
+The reunion happened, kind of.
+Cube ascended the stage in a gold throne (sensing a theme here) shaped like a giant “West Side” hand sign, asking the crowd if he could “keep it gangsta tonight,” to which they were happy to oblige.
 And he did, for about half the set.
 MC Ren and DJ Yella came out for “Straight Outta Compton,” “Fuck Tha Police,” and “Dopeman,” the latter of which also featured Cube’s son, O’Shea Jr., who played him in the film, and whom only Cube, proud dad that he is, seemed excited to see.

 Ice Cube has been a cornball for a minute now—hell, he’s turned it into a brand—and so you can’t really knock him for tacky moments like “Real People” from his new Barbershop movie, a well-intentioned but forgettable duet for which he trotted out co-star Common, and flanked with film clips and animated barber poll overlays.
 Remember when they needed Minister Farrakhan to mediate their beef?

 Towards the end, Snoop, duke that he is, emerged on a bedazzled tricycle, eliciting by far the biggest reaction from the crowd.
-Considering many of the Coachella youth were born right around when NWA disbanded, that’s not a shocker.
+Considering many of the Coachella youth were born around the time NWA disbanded, that’s not a shocker.

 But Snoop is also always effortlessly good: he hustles hard, a man who partakes in gimmicks yet remains immune to becoming one.
 He dropped in for “The Next Episode,” which I guess was kind of an apology for Dr. Dre’s no-show?
 Better suited was Cube and Snoop collab “Go to Church,” which, while an OK song, possessed a teeth-gnashing spirit and refreshingly terse, no-bullshit delivery during the set that felt in many ways like more of an NWA moment than any of the actual NWA songs.